-Throughout the year, towns, businesses, and other organizations host a plethora of events all around the Centennial State, and many of them welcome canine companions as well as their human counterparts.
+Throughout the year, towns, businesses, and other organizations host a plethora of pet-friendly events all around Colorado, and many of them welcome canine companions as well as their human counterparts.
 Some events are even pet-centric, and visitors are encouraged to bring their pets to participate.
 There are many 5Ks, races, and other running events in Colorado that include or benefit dogs, like the Lucky Mutt Strut (sponsored by MaxFund, a local shelter), the 2-mile Doggie Dash which is sponsored by Boulder’s Humane Society, and the Dumb Friends League’s annual Furry Scurry.
 Other canine-themed events include the annual Rocky Mountain Dog Expo, the Colorado Rockies’ summer Bark in the Park event, and the Doggie Plunge, where dogs can go for a swim and enjoy a variety of water toys while humans indulge in some of the offerings from delicious local food trucks, all to benefit Freedom Service Dogs of America.

 No matter what you decide to do, Colorado will keep you busy, and you’ll have fun knowing that it’s time well spent with your best friend.